btoneil2021/Minesweeper-With-Hard-Coded-AI/README.md

 5. **Move Execution**: Takes the safest action available

 The AI only tracks statistics for games where it made it out of the first random guessing phase, ensuring meaningful win rate metrics.

+## Game Modes in Detail

+### AI Only Mode
+Perfect for:
+- Watching the AI solve complex board configurations
+- Analyzing AI performance and win rates
+- Understanding advanced Minesweeper solving techniques

+### Player Only Mode
+Perfect for:
+- Traditional Minesweeper gameplay
+- Practicing your own solving skills
+- Competing against the AI's win rate

+### Hybrid Mode
+Perfect for:
+- Learning from the AI while playing
+- Getting help when stuck on difficult patterns
+- Training yourself to recognize patterns the AI uses
+- Using the AI as a "hint" system (single step with 'S' key)

 ## License